The perspective of voids on rising cosmology tensions: Conclusions

 We then oriented our analysis towards the $H_0$ tension, deriving from the analysis of different void statistics the marginalized constraints $\Omega_\mathrm{m} = 0.310^{+0.020}_{-0.021}$ and $H_0 = 67.3^{+10.0}_{-9.1} \ \mathrm{km} \ \mathrm{s}^{-1} \ \mathrm{Mpc}^{-1}$.
 Due to the large uncertainty on the estimate of $H_0$, our constraints are in agreement with various results from the literature, such as those derived from the analysis of CMB anisotropies in the \cite{Planck2018_results} and from SN Ia by \cite{Riess2022} and \cite{Brout2022a,Brout2022b}.

 At this stage, the presented constraints on the $S_8$ and $H_0$ parameters do not allow us to take a decisive position in the context of the current cosmological tensions.
 Nevertheless, this work shows for the first time the relevance of cosmic voids in the context of modern tensions in cosmology, providing an independent probe.
-We plan to extend our analysis to the data of upcoming wide-field surveys like \textit{Euclid} \citep{Laureijs2011, Amendola2018}, the Dark Energy Spectroscopic Instrument \citep{DESI2016}, the Nancy Grace Roman Space Telescope \citep[NGRST,][]{spergel_2015_WFIRST}, and the Vera C. Rubin Observatory \citep[][]{LSST_ivezic2019}.
+We plan to extend our analysis to the data of upcoming wide-field surveys like \textit{Euclid} \citep{Laureijs2011, Amendola2018}, the Dark Energy Spectroscopic Instrument \citep{DESI2016}, the Prime Focus Spectrograph \citep[PFS,][]{PFS_2016}, the Nancy Grace Roman Space Telescope \citep[NGRST,][]{spergel_2015_WFIRST}, the Spectro-Photometer for the History of the Universe and Ices Explorer \citep[SPHEREx,][]{SPHEREx_2018}, and the Vera C. Rubin Observatory \citep[][]{LSST_ivezic2019}.